- Childhood trauma: Lifelong consequences of adverse childhood experiences

 If you have suspicions that a child is being physically abused it is important to act on them.
 It is normal to worry about getting involved in someone else’s business, but it’s important to remember that matters of child protection are everyone’s business.
 If we report our concerns and they turn out to be wrong, at least we will be able to rest easy in knowing that the child is safe and well.

 Sometimes a child might disclose to a trusted adult that they are being abused.
-In these situations it is important to stay calm and listen to what the child has to say.
+In these situations, it is important to stay calm and listen to what the child has to say.
 It is best not to display any kind of shock or panic and to use an even tone of voice.
-Reassure the child that they are doing the right thing by telling you what has happened and help them to feel as safe as you can during the conversation.
+Reassure the child that they are doing the right thing by telling you what has happened and help them to feel as safe as they can during the conversation.
 It is also important that you don’t ask invasive questions that might make the child feel uncomfortable or leading questions that might influence their disclosure.

 It is better to ask “what happened?” rather than “why?” and never pressure the child to reveal more than they want to.
-You might need to make some enquiries to determine what the immediate needs of the child are.
+You might need to make some inquiries to determine what the immediate needs of the child are.
 However, once you have a reasonable belief that a child has been or is at risk of being physically abused, your concerns must be passed on to the appropriate authorities for investigation.

 What to do if physical abuse is occurring in your home

 The thought of telling anyone or seeking help can be more terrifying than the abuse itself.
 You might have very real concerns for your life and for the lives of your children and this is often a big factor that prevents people from reaching out for help.
-Thankfully, there are services that can be accessed to offer guidance and support and sometimes the first step might be calling a help line to access this support or disclosing the abuse to a trusted friend who can help connect you with relevant services in your area.
+Thankfully, there are services that can be accessed to offer guidance and support, and sometimes the first step might be calling a helpline to access this support or disclosing the abuse to a trusted friend who can help connect you with relevant services in your area.

-For victims of domestic violence, leaving an abusive relationship can be one of the hardest things to do and often a parent makes this decision when they realize the impact that the abuse is having on their child.
+For victims of domestic violence, leaving an abusive relationship can be one of the hardest things to do, and often a parent makes this decision when they realize the impact that the abuse is having on their child.
 When preparing to leave, it is important to make a plan that includes where to go and who to contact for support.
 Sometimes this might start with a family shelter or a phone call to the police or child protection services.
-Either way, leaving an abusive home will firstly ensure that the child is safe, and secondly it becomes a starting point for healing the damaging effects of being exposed to physical abuse.
+Either way, leaving an abusive home will firstly ensure that the child is safe, and secondly, it becomes a starting point for healing the damaging effects of being exposed to physical abuse.

 There is also another kind of victim here who I have yet to mention.
 This is the abuser.
 Statistically, a very high number of people who are physically abusive towards others have a history of being abused themselves as a child.
 While this certainly does not justify violent actions, it can help us to understand that people who inflict physical abuse are often in need of help and support themselves.
 They might not have learned how to manage their emotions effectively and they may be repeating patterns of behavior that they learned from their parents.
 Support is also available in the form of counseling to help perpetrators understand why they behave the way that they do so that they can learn to identify their own triggers and take steps towards change.